Beesbreathing/sharedstuff/EssayStuff.md

   - All this without mentioning the risk taken by doing the actual work or working in an unsafe or unhealthy environment.

-  - The gravest risk faced by proletarians is imprisonment, enslavement, starvation, and suffering.
+  - The common gravest risk faced by proletarians is imprisonment, enslavement, starvation, and suffering.
 Risks which they're scarcely rewarded for.
-The gravest risk faced by capitalists is proletarianization.
+The common gravest risk faced by capitalists is proletarianization.

 # Back